 How will the tax position be finalised? - The EOPS will have to be submitted by 31 January following the end of the tax year, somewhat similar to the current requirement to submit a Self-Assessment Tax Return.

-Consider shortening your year-end from 5 April to 31 March (MTD will be easier to operate if you're working to calendar, not tax quarters)
+Shorten your year-end from 5 April to 31 March (MTD will be easier to operate if you're working to calendar, not tax, quarters)

-We invite our clients to get in-touch and discuss your arrangements for meeting the MTD requirements
+We invite clients to get in-touch and discuss your personal arrangements for MTD